 The TalkBack screen reader gives you spoken feedback and notifications.

-Press both volume keys for a few seconds.
+- Press and hold both volume keys for 3 seconds.

 - To confirm that you want to turn TalkBack on or off, press both volume keys again for 3 seconds.

 - If you turn on TalkBack when you set up the device, the volume key shortcut is also turned on.
 Learn how to enable accessibility shortcuts after device set up.

 Tip: To permanently turn off the volume key shortcut, go to Settings Accessibility TalkBack.
 Then turn TalkBack shortcut to off.
 Learn how to change your TalkBack shortcut.

 - In the Setup wizard or in settings, after you turn on Google Assistant, say “Hey Google.”

 - Say “Turn off TalkBack” or “Turn on TalkBack.”

 - Turn Use TalkBack on or off.